christopherAlberts/immensity/README.md

 Now we can create a truly unique grid every time that stretches to infinity.
 But how does one get a single series out of this grid the same length as the message.

 At this point I thought it a nifty idea to draw a classic *Sin* graph over this grid.
+Any graph can do the trick, feel free to program your own one.

 ![](Images/graph.png)